 The responsibilities for social work services are outlined in the National Outcomes and Standards for Social Work Services in the Criminal Justice System.

-There is no requirement to provide post-sentence support to individuals who have been sentenced to an alternative to custody.
+There is no requirement to provide post-sentence support to individuals who have been sentenced to community-based disposals.

-Responsibilities to children and young people under the Whole System Approach (WSA)
+Responsibilities to children under the Whole System Approach (WSA)

-Local authorities and community planning partners have a responsibility under the WSA to ensure resources are available for all children and young people under the age of 18 returning to the community from secure care and custody to support their reintegration and reduce the risk of reoffending.
+Local authorities and community planning partners have a responsibility under the WSA to ensure resources are available for all children returning to the community from secure care and custody to support their reintegration, promote the child’s wellbeing, uphold their rights and improve outcomes.
 Such support is crucial as research consistently finds:

-Post-release supports are an essential part of throughcare.
-Supports should be tailored to individual need, be detailed in the Child’s Plan, adopt a GIRFEC approach, and reflect the research findings on effective supports as detailed in secure care – transitions.
-This should combine personal support, to help children and young people to see the way forward towards a more positive identity and future and the pathways that can help to achieve this, alongside structural support, often including in respect of accommodation, education, training and employment, health and substance misuse, involvement of families and financial stability (Hazel et al., 2017) (see CYCJ, 2019 for more information).
+Post sentence supports should be tailored to individual need and meeting these needs, be detailed in the Child’s Plan, adopt a GIRFEC approach, and reflect the research findings on effective supports as detailed in secure care - transitions.
+This should combine personal support, to help children see the way forward towards a more positive identity and future and the pathways that can help to achieve this, alongside structural support; often including accommodation, education, training and employment, health and substance misuse, involvement of families and financial stability (Hazel et al., 2017) (see CYCJ, 2020 for more information).
+This will require the involvement of a range of agencies with responsibility for the child’s care and support.
+Where children are transitioning to other services, such as adult services, the child must have an identified professional contact to take over from the lead professional and all relevant information, including the child’s views, plans, risk assessments, formulations and risk reduction plans must be shared as part of the transition planning (Scottish Government, 2021).

-Many third sector organisations provide support to young people on return to the community.
-This can include continuing to provide services that commenced while the child or young person was subject to a sentence, as well as throughcare support services for individuals leaving short sentences and not subject to post-release supervision, beginning while the individual is preparing for release and continuing in the community.
+Many third sector organisations provide support to children on return to the community.
+This can include continuing to provide services that commenced while the child was subject to a sentence, as well as throughcare support services for individuals leaving short sentences and not subject to post-release supervision.

-Once released into the community, the child or young person will be under the supervision of a social worker in the community where they are residing.
-The responsibilities of social work services and the social worker are as detailed in the National Objectives for Social Work Services in the Criminal Justice System: Standards – Throughcare and National Outcomes and Standards for Social Work Services in the Criminal Justice System.
+Once released into the community, the child will be under the supervision of a social worker in the community where they are residing.
+The responsibilities of social work services and the social worker are as detailed in the National Outcomes and Standards for Social Work Services in the Criminal Justice System and National Objectives for Social Work Services in the Criminal Justice System: Standards - Throughcare.

 Licence conditions can be breached either by: